 One simply cannot engineer without tools.
-These 25 are some of the most essential pieces of kit any self-respecting engineer needs to have to hand.
+These are some of the most essential pieces any self-respecting engineer needs to have at hand.

-The following list is far from exhaustive and is no particular order.
+The following list is far from exhaustive and is in no particular order.

-With all these awesome tools in your disposal, you are going to need something to carry them all in.
-Just make sure it's nice a rugged to take all the punishment it's bound to receive throughout its lifetime.
+With all these awesome tools at your disposal, you are going to need something to carry them all in.
+Just make sure it's nice and rugged to take all the punishment it's bound to receive throughout its lifetime.

 Whether it's a bag or box is a completely personal choice and will depend on the number of tools you intend to carry around.

 This circular saw comes with a powerful 15-amp motor that gives great speed for faster cuts, Then, there’s a spindle lock for easy blade changes.
 The dust blower ensures you get better visibility.